hunzsig/hunlook/src/book/singluar/en_us/update.md

 * Optimization | Image show may have a problem of locking vision error under certain circumstances
 * Optimization | The demo example code of the new instruction has been fine tuned
 * Fixed | The problem of positioning the offset of the frame when the layout is modified
+* Fixed | colour.format error when containColor is nil

 > 2022/09